javve/list.js/README.md

 ## How to build the script
 Type just *ant* in the console while in root folder.

+# Known bugs/obscurities
+* If items first are filtered and then sorted, all elements are shown again
+* API for sorting asc/desc should be better

 # Changelog
 ### 2011-10-18 Beta 0.1 release